Alonso López (motorcyclist)

-Alonso López González (born 21 December 2001) is a Spanish motorcycle racer who has competed for Speed Up Racing in the 2025 Moto2 World Championship.
+Alonso López González (born 21 December 2001) is a Spanish motorcycle racer who currently competes for Italjet Gresini in the 2026 Moto2 World Championship.

 Career

 Early career

-In 2016 and 2017, López competed in the FIM CEV Moto3 Junior Championships finishing 3rd overall in his second season.
+He began racing motocross, then moved on to road racing where he won the 2014 Spanish 80cc championship and the 2015 CEV PreMoto3 Championship.
+In 2016 and 2017, López competed in the FIM CEV Moto3 Junior Championship finishing third overall in his second season.